-While at SRP Park with your mom and dad, you are going to purchase dinner.
-You purchase three Hamburger Meals for \$8.50 each.
-Your dad would like an Ice Cream Cone for \$3.50, your mom would like water for \$2.25, and she would also like to share a Cup of Dippin' Dots with you for \$4.00.
+While at SRP Park with your parents, you are going to purchase dinner.
+You purchase three hamburger meals for \$8.50 each.
+Your dad would like an ice cream cone for \$3.50, your mom would like water for \$2.25, and she would also like to share a cup of Dippin' Dots with you for \$4.00.
 What is the total price of the bill?
-How much is each person's total meal?
+What is the total of each individual's meal?